babylon-finance/protocol/AUDIT_CHECKLIST.md

 ### High Risk Areas

-When performing an audit, CryptoFin pays special attention to the these areas which require greater scrutiny, as they often add bugs.
+When performing an audit, we should pay special attention to the these areas which require greater scrutiny, as they often add bugs.

 - external and public functions
 - Assembly code and other low level calls